DinoChiesa/get-gcp-access-token/README.md

 There's great deal of consistency in the API, in the shape of the request and response payloads, the use of return status, the URL patterns, the api endpoint (always _something_.googleapis.com), and of course the authentication.

-For this last part, all of them require an OAuth token.
+For authentication, all of the _Google Cloud services_ require an OAuth2 access token.
 And there are different options for how you obtain that token.
 This repo covers some of that.
 First, some background.

 ## What does an access token look like?